Firewood rules and resources

 If moving firewood to or through tribal properties, contact the tribe for its policy on allowable firewood.

 County, federal and private campgrounds may have their own firewood restrictions.
-Call ahead for specific information, including whether firewood is available at the campground.
+Call ahead or look online for specific information, including whether firewood is available at the campground.

 Rules for state properties

 To prevent the spread of emerald ash borer and other invasive insects and diseases moving in firewood, the DNR developed a permanent rule which prohibits visitors from bringing firewood into Wisconsin state parks and other state-managed lands from locations further than 10 miles away from the property (effective June 1, 2014).
-Wood from state certified vendors is exempted from this regulation.
+Treated, pest-free wood from state certified vendors is exempted from this regulation.

 To help with trip planning, each state campground has a map showing the 10-mile radius.
 To help protect the state’s forests from harmful pests and diseases, obtain your firewood at the property, from within this 10-mile radius or buy state-certified firewood if purchasing the wood more than 10 miles from the property.

 State trails and wildlife areas